 Requirement: MCM 1 Public Education Reference BMP 1.01 Public Education (Part IV.B.1.a.1) 1.
 The permittee must develop and implement a comprehensive stormwater education and outreach program for the MS4.
 The SWMP must, at a minimum: a) Define the goals and objectives of the program based on defined high priority, community-wide issues; b) Define the target audience(s); c) Maintain and update appropriate messages for targeted residential, construction, industrial, and commercial issues; d) Define methods and process of distribution; e) Distribute appropriate educational materials and media to the target audience each year, using whichever methods and procedures determined appropriate by the permittee.
 Responsible EHS: Environmental Specialist Strategy (a) EHS will continue to publish and update storm water educational information on the EHS web site. (b) EHS will continue to include a storm water awareness message in general Injury and Illness Prevention Program (IIPP) training, which targets new employees and paid students. (c) EHS will continue to distribute storm water awareness information at gatherings specifically targeting new students. (d) EHS will continue to publish articles related to storm water in the EHS listserv.
 EHS will continue to collaborate with UNL Communications to publish information in Nebraska Today and Next@Nebraska on newly installed post-construction controls and UNL's SMS4 Permit and SWMP.
-Measurable Goals All Years: 1.
-At least annually, review and update storm water educational information contained on EHS's web site.
+Measurable Goals All Years: At least annually, review and update storm water educational information contained on EHS's web site.
 2. At least annually, sponsor a storm water awareness booth at a large student event.
 3. At least annually, publish a storm water awareness article in the EHS list serve.
 At least annually, submit a news article for publication in Nebraska Today and Next@Nebraska highlighting either newly installed post-construction structural controls or certain aspects of UNL's SWMP.
-Report Date, nature of the large student event(s) with an EHS sponsored booth, estimated number of students that visited the booth, and summary of relevant information presented/distributed (during the prior year).
-EHS will be hosting a booth at earth day activities on April 27, 2019.
-The following articles were distributed via the EHS listserv: Solicitation for comments on UNL's Stormwater Management Plan, April 4, 2018; "Wisely Green for a Clean Stream" (lawn fertilizers), June 7, 2018; "Hidden Stormwater Control" (underground detention system at the
+Report Date, nature of the large student event(s) with an EHS sponsored the Green Infrastructure Tour at East Campus regarding the design, construction, and maintenance of two UNL owned PCSWCs.
+The two locations chosen for